 Preheat oven to 350° F.

-Pour into a 2-quart casserole.
+Pour into an oiled 2-quart casserole.
 Bake for 30 minutes, or until bubbly.